top of page

 Play Video

-Rescuer Antoine made a rare misjudgment - this seal looked skinny from a distance, but she was too big for the baby net!
-Luckily, Hawain was nearby with the proper gear.
-She didn’t make it easy: she took off with the baby net still tangled around her.
-But in a way, that’s the best part.
-Despite the plastic cutting into her, she wasn’t ready to give up.
-That strength, that fight, might be exactly what saves her.
-Hopefully, after release, she found herself a well-earned meal. 🦭 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
+Visiting rescuer Adam is helping out at OCN again - and not afraid of getting wet!
+Navigating slippery rocks and diving straight into the icy Atlantic Ocean, Adam and Antoine go after a seal that may or may not have been rescued before.
+These recaptures can be hard to identify until you’re up close.
+What they find around the seal’s neck is almost invisible: a thin, transparent plastic wrapping, strong enough to leave a mark, but so flimsy it’s nearly impossible to see from a distance.
+That’s exactly what makes this kind of pollution so dangerous.
+It’s small, soft, subtle, but deadly. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
 Donations are tax deductible in the United States.
 All donations are used to support the seal rescue team from Ocean Conservation Namibia

 Play Video